menu

 Zoar is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Zoar’s overall crime rate is lower than average for the country.

-Zoar is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Zoar does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of Zoar is somewhat higher than in the average US city of 21.84%: 28.86% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Zoar who are college-educated is somewhat higher than the average US community of 21.84%: 28.86% of adults in Zoar have at least a bachelor's degree.

 The per capita income in Zoar in 2022 was $33,557, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $134,228 for a family of four.